MicrosoftDocs/azure-docs/articles/mysql/flexible-server/quickstart-create-arm-template.md

 ---
-title: 'Quickstart: Create an Azure DB for MySQL Flexible Server - ARM template'
+title: 'Quickstart: Create an Azure DB for MySQL - Flexible Server - ARM template'
-description: In this Quickstart, learn how to create an Azure Database for MySQL Flexible server using ARM template.
+description: In this Quickstart, learn how to create an Azure Database for MySQL - Flexible Server using ARM template.
 author: mksuni
 ms.service: mysql
 ms.topic: quickstart